Celebrate Earth Day all Month Long

 PHOENIX – This April, Arizona State Parks and Trails has tips for how to be a better steward of the land and recreate responsibly.
 Parks across the state are hosting spring activities and Earth Day events that showcase the beauty of the outdoors and ways we can help preserve and protect it.

-On Saturday, April 22, Oracle, Kartchner Caverns, Lost Dutchman and Red Rock state parks all host celebrations and activities to celebrate Earth Day.
-End the day at Oracle, Kartchner Caverns or Lost Dutchman state parks with a star party.
+Catalina, Oracle, and Kartchner Caverns state parks will also be showcasing the night sky with star parties during the month.
 Kartchner Caverns and Oracle are both International Dark Sky Parks, and the night sky will be aglow with stars, planets and nebulas for you to explore through provided telescopes.

 If you want to explore and discover natural beauty this month, hit the trails on your own at any of the more than 30 state parks!
 There are plenty of outdoor opportunities for campers, hikers, fishers, and more to enjoy nature throughout the state!
 Check out the events page to see more ways to learn and start your next adventure.